TheSwanFactory/hclang/TUTORIAL.md

 - %datetime%

+### BLOBs

+Historically, data formats were either binary or ASCII (later, textual).
+HC makes it trivial to represent Binary Large OBjects directly inside a human-readable document.

+- \5\Bytes
+- 0sBASE64

 ## Identifiers

-Everything else is just an identifier, which can be:
+Apart from aggregates and primitives, everything else is just an identifier, which can be:

 - .Names
 - Values